 Description: This section asks about INCOME-GENERATING activities of the respondent and the household.
-The module is structured based on the respondent's employment status during the baseline and prior to the outbreak of the pandemic (before mid-March).
-Three possible scenarios or cases shall be implemented in this module.
-The first case applies to those who were working before mid-March but were not working during the baseline interview.
-Thus, S6Q1 and S6Q2 from the baseline questionnaire are NO and YES respectively.
-The second case applies to those respondents who were working during the baseline interview, thus, S6Q1 is YES from the baseline interview.
-Finally, the third case refers to those respondents who were neither working during the baseline interview nor before mid-March.
+The module is structured based on the respondent's employment status during the second-round interview.
+Two possible scenarios or cases shall be implemented in this module.
+The first case applies to those who were working during the second-round interview, while the second case applies to those who were not working during the second-round interview.
+Thus, S6Q1 and S6Q1a from the second-round questionnaire are NO and NO respectively.

 In what follows, we provide contextual explanations of questions in this module.
-While most of the questions will be applicable in all cases, there are some which might be applicable to specific cases.
-Where applicable, questions we highlight cases in which specific questions are applicable.
+While most of the questions will be applicable in all cases, there are some which might be applicable to a particular case.
+Where applicable, we highlight the case in which specific questions are applicable.

-S6Q1 The reference period is LAST WEEK (i.e., Monday to Sunday of the week before the interview date).
+The reference period is LAST WEEK (i.e., Monday to Sunday of the week before the interview date).
 Select YES if the person has done any of the following last week, even if only for one hour.
 You will likely need to probe to determine the answer, as some respondents may not immediately understand if the activity they have done qualifies as a YES.